What are the education requirements?

 Therapists must also meet the regulatory requirements of a state of jurisdiction in order to practice.
 In addition to passing the NBCOT initial certification examination, 50 states, the District of Columbia, Guam, and Puerto Rico regulate occupational therapy services.
 Most of these jurisdictions require continuing education to maintain a license.
 AOTA provides numerous continuing education opportunities, including online courses, self-paced clinical courses, continuing education articles published in OT Practice, and an Annual Conference along with links to more than 250 additional approved providers across the United States.

 Each state in the United States has a regulatory board and a professional association that provides resources regarding practice and continuing education.
 Contact the state regulatory board to determine the particular requirements of that state for initial and continuing ability to practice occupational therapy.
-Contact information for individual state regulatory boards is located on the AOTA web site.

 Employment is available in many different areas of occupational therapy practice.
 Job advertisements and career information are published online by AOTA on OTJoblink.

 Employment advertisements are also published in AOTA's practice magazine, OT Practice.

 You should make inquiries about employment to the specific employer in the job advertisement.
 Salaries, benefits, and specifics of employment (e.g., experience required, days and hours of employment, travel required, etc.) vary and are determined by the employer.
 AOTA does not make placement arrangements.

 For further information contact: